 Machine learning (ML) is the science of getting computers to act in certain ways without being explicitly programmed to do so.
 In the past decade, ML has given us self-driving cars, practical speech recognition, effective web search, and a vastly improved understanding of the human genome.
 ML is so pervasive today that you probably use it dozens of times a day without knowing it.

-WalkMe Mobile offers ML algorithms that automatically learn about end-user behavior as it relates to customer apps, and it does so through the analysis of over 300 parameters collected by the SDK.
+WalkMe Mobile offers ML algorithms that automatically learn about end-user behavior as it relates to customer apps, and it does so through the analysis of numerous parameters collected by the SDK.

 Mobile apps, as opposed to browser apps, are developed specifically and exclusively with mobile devices in mind.
 They can be native, or hybrid, both of which are mobile-specific frameworks, but they differ in the degree to which the coding language is in sync with the mobile OS.